History of Dominican Republic in Timeline

 2016: Danilo Medina re-elected president

-2016: Joint Elections after constitutional reform
+2016: Joint Elections

-2017: Haiti's GDP
+2017: Haiti GDP

-In 2017, Haiti's per capita GDP (PPP) was $1,800, just over one-tenth of the Dominican figure.
+Haiti's per capita GDP (PPP) was $1,800 in 2017, or just over one-tenth of the Dominican figure.

-2017: Dominican Republic population estimate
+2017: Dominican Republic Population Estimate

-In 2017, the Dominican government estimated the population of Dominican Republic to be 10,189,895, with 847,979 being immigrants or descendants of recent immigrants, and 9,341,916 being ethnic Dominicans.
+In 2017, the Dominican government estimated the Dominican Republic had a population of 10,189,895, with 847,979 being immigrants or descendants of recent immigrants and 9,341,916 being ethnic Dominicans.

-2017: Survey of foreign population
+2017: Second Survey of Foreign Population

-September 2018: Exchange rate
+September 2018: Exchange rate to U.S. dollar

-As of September 2018 the exchange rate was 50.08 pesos per dollar in Dominican Republic.
+As of September 2018, the exchange rate was 50.08 pesos per dollar.

-2018: Santo Domingo named Culinary Capital
+2018: Santo Domingo Named Culinary Capital

-2019: Santo Domingo named Culinary Capital
+2019: Santo Domingo Named Culinary Capital

 2019: Global Innovation Index Ranking